Writers' Day Event Schedule

 Network with Local Writers Groups

 Looking for feedback from fellow authors or just more learning opportunities?
 Stop by and talk to a writer's group or other professionals tabling in the hallways outside/around the Multipurpose Room.
-Representatives from several Northeast Florida organizations as well as a local artisan publishing house (for small-run zines and chapbooks) will exhibit at this year's event.
+The list of exhibitors (so far) includes:

 Need a short break from note-taking and writing exercises?
 Create a mini zine or business card zine with a risograph printer!
-If you're not attending a 1 p.m. breakout session, or you have a little extra time after lunch, drop in the Center for Adult Learning from 12:30 - 2:30 p.m.
+If you're not attending a 1 p.m. session, or you have a little extra time after lunch, drop in the Center for Adult Learning** between 12:30 - 2:30 p.m.
 We're hosting a "creative break" and informal networking activity with Andrew Kozlowski, a Jacksonville-based artist and educator.
 Magazines, drawing utensils, and other zine-making materials will be provided.

-Note: The entrance to CAL is located in the hallway connecting the Library to the Conference Center.
+**The entrance to CAL is located in the hallway connecting the Library to the Conference Center.

 While you're here, check out the Library's Zine Collection or visit jaxlibrary.org/zines to learn how you can donate your own zines, indie comics, and chapbooks.
-Housed on the first floor of the Main Library, zines are fully searchable in our catalog and available to check out.
+Housed on the first floor of the Main Library, zines are fully searchable in our catalog and available for check out.

 Reminder: Street parking downtown is FREE on Saturdays!
 If you prefer, parking will also be available in the Duval Street Parking Garage at 33 W. Duval Street, next to the Main Library.
 During special events, parking is $5 (cash or cards accepted) and there is no validation.